advancedmicrogames/advancedmicrogames.github.io/PasswordStoreAndroidiOS.md

 This asset is a crypted password store for iOS/Android.
 ## Goodies
 No keys on source code
-Write once run on both iOS/Android plathome
+Once you code it, you can run it on both iOS/Android plathome
 Easy-to-use code similar to PlayerPrefs

 ## Requirements